resthub/resthub.org/backbone-stack.rst

 	  }
 	});

-	// Load our app module and pass it to our definition function require(['jquery', 'router', 'views/samples'] , function($, AppRouter, SamplesView) {
+	// Load the app module and pass it to the definition function require(['jquery', 'router', 'views/samples'] , function($, AppRouter, SamplesView) {
 	    new AppRouter;
 	    Backbone.history.start();